kapilgarg7568/Electronics-Club-Mini-Task-2/Advanced Irrigation System.md

 Here we have used
 - Arduino UNO as microcontroller
--SIM800L for sending and recieving messages
+- SIM800L for sending and recieving messages
--DHT11 sensor for temperature and humidity
+- DHT11 sensor for temperature and humidity
--soil moisture sensor
+- soil moisture sensor
--LCD to display the data recieved from sensors
+- LCD to display the data recieved from sensors

 | Component | Replaceable by | Advantage | Disadvantage |
 | --- | --- | --- | --- |